(Feature available only in Enterprise Edition)

 Click "Enable" to enable smart card authentication.

-After completing aforesaid steps, restart PMP server and the web server once to give effect to the settings.
-Whenever you enable or disable Smart Card authentication in PMP, you need to restart the server and the browser to give effect to the change.
+After completing aforesaid steps, restart Password Manager Pro server and the web server once to give effect to the settings.
+Whenever you enable or disable Smart Card authentication in Password Manager Pro, you need to restart the server and the browser to give effect to the change.

-Once you enable Smart Card authentication, it will take effect globally - that means, Smart Card authentication will be applied to all the users.
-However, the users for whom Smart Card authentication is not applicable, will be prompted to use local authentication automatically.
-For those Smart Card authentication is applicable, they will be prompted to proceed with Smart Card authentication
+- Once you enable smart card authentication, it will take effect globally - that means, Smart card authentication will be applied to all the users.
+However, the users for whom smart card authentication is not applicable, will be prompted to use local authentication automatically.

-The attribute that uniquely identifies the user in the smartcard certificate is compared with the corresponding attribute in PMP userstore.
+- The attribute that uniquely identifies the user in the smartcard certificate is compared with the corresponding attribute in Password Manager Pro userstore.

-Then, the user certificate - the X.509 certificate stored in the PMP database in the case of users manually added will be compared with the one presented by the user.
+- Then, the user certificate - the X.509 certificate stored in the Password Manager Pro database in the case of users manually added will be compared with the one presented by the user.
 In the case of users imported from Active Directory / LDAP, the certificate will be retrieved from AD/LDAP for comparison.

 If you have configured high availability and if you have enabled smart card authentication in Primary, the same has to be configured in the secondary server too.